nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename an old tag to new tag
+2. AddressBook asks User to confirm change
+3. AddressBook changes persons with old tag to new tag <br>
+Use case ends.

+**Extensions**

+1a.
+The old tag does not exist

+> 1a1.
+AddressBook shows an error message <br>
+  Use case ends

+1b.
+The new tag already exists

+> 1b1.
+AddressBook shows an error message <br>
+  Use case ends

+2a.
+User denies the change

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.